 Education 351.
 Teaching Reading and Spanish Language Arts in Bilingual Contexts.
 3 hrs.; 3 cr.
-Prereq: Educ 345, Span 209 and 308.
+Prereq: Educ 345, Span 209 and 308, and formal admission to Teacher Education Program.
 In this course the theoretical and ideological foundations of teaching and learning the Spanish language in bilingual contexts are presented and analyzed.
 Included are: curriculum, methods, and selection of materials for teaching reading and the language arts at the elementary school level.
 The completion of 15 hours of supervised fieldwork is required.
 Sample lessons taught by each student will be videotaped and analyzed.

 Education 371-381.
 Curriculum and Methods in the Secondary Schools.
 3 hrs., 3 cr.
-Prereq: Educ 283, Junior Status, and 12 credits in the student's major discipline.
+Prereq: Formal admission to Teacher Education Program.